TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_tts.md

 When sending a TTS, you can only define the message, but if you have a device with a screen, it would be nice if it could display additional information while the text is being played.
 Especially if there are other sounds, like screaming children, loud espresso machines or drilling neighbours.

 # Requirements
-* Home Assistant version 2022.2 is required because the `iif` filter/function introduced in that version is used in templates
-* The [Google Home Resume script](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896) and all its [prerequisites](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896#prerequisites-10)
 * A dummy media player to send the TTS to
 * A trigger based template sensor to store the link to the TTS mp3